mepotts/W205_PROJECT/README.md

 Process to check in files
 -------------------------

+Do

-Do git status to see what are the files that need to be pushed Do git add <file> for all the files that needs to be checked in Do git commit -m "Message"
+git status to see what are the files that need to be pushed

+git add <file> for all the files that needs to be checked in

+git commit -m "Message"

-Do git push -u origin master
+git push -u origin master